 Do you know an ESTP in your life?
 Someone who has a bold vision and knows how to build a strong team to carry out that vision?
 We’ll be breaking down what it means to be an ESTP, the strengths and weaknesses of an ESTP, and much more.
 Get ready to get business-savvy!

-What Does ESFP Stand For?
+What Does ESTP Stand For?

 Each of the 16 personality types consists of four different traits.
 These traits, as well as the personality types themselves, were developed by mother-daughter duo Isabel Briggs Myers and Katharine Briggs.
-The elements that makes an ESTP such a great entrepreneur are Extraversion, Sensing, Thinking, and Perception.
+The elements that make an ESTP such a great entrepreneur are Extraversion, Sensing, Thinking, and Perception.

 First, E is for extrovert (as opposed to introvert.)
 This indicates that an ESTP is likely to seek out external stimulation rather than internal thoughts and feelings.
 After a long day at the office, an extrovert is more likely to unwind by talking on the phone with friends, instead of sitting alone with a cup of tea or a book.
 They love being around people!
 This often leads people to think that extroverts are loud, bold, and outgoing.
 This isn’t always the case, but extroverts certainly prefer a crowded room over a quiet museum.